 Aquilegia pubescens is great for a bird garden.

-Aquilegia pubescens's foliage color is reddish-green and type is deciduous.
+Foliage of Aquilegia pubescens has color reddish-green and is deciduous.

 Communities for Aquilegia pubescens:Sub-Alpine Forest.